What Is a Cash-Out Refinance and Who Qualifies?

 A cash-out refinance replaces your current mortgage with a new rate and terms, plus a larger loan amount.
 It then pays you the difference between your new and old loan balance in cash.
 For comparison, a standard mortgage refinance keeps your loan balance but changes your rate and terms.

-Generally, homeowners opt for a cash-out refi in order to finance something for their home or pay off other expenses or debt at a lower interest rate than the typical credit card.
-But there are no restrictions for what you put the money towards.
-But since you’ll be paying a larger mortgage amount with different terms, it’s important to figure out if the juice is worth the squeeze before applying.
+Generally, homeowners opt for a cash-out refi in order to finance something for their house or pay off other expenses or debt at a lower interest rate than the typical credit card.
+The money taken out can be used towards whatever you like.
+But since you’ll be paying a larger mortgage amount with different terms, it’s important to determine if the juice is worth the squeeze before applying.

 How much cash you’re able to pull out depends on your property value, your current loan balance, and some lender guidelines.